brianmingus2/Python_Async_Proxy/README.md

 ## System Tuning

 In order to run the C10K benchmark on Linux you may need to increase the number of allowed file handles.
+There are a variety of other ways to tune the system as well.

 ## Benchmark Environment